Properties of Acids – Definition, Examples, Properties, Uses

 Acids have a corrosive effect.
 When we cook acidic foods in brass or copper utensils, the metal reacts and corrodes.
 When copper reacts with acid, it creates copper salt.
 Copper salts are toxic and taint the flavour of cooked food.
 This is why we don’t keep liquid foods in metallic containers.
 Tea should also be served in copper mugs.

 Tin, a brilliant white metal, is applied to metallic vessels composed of brass or copper.
 Tin is non-reactive to acids, therefore it protects against food poisoning.
 Stainless steel utensils are now often used in the kitchen.
-Robery Boyle (1627-1691) was the first to investigate acid characteristics, describing them as sour, caustic, and turning blue litmus red.
+Robert Boyle (1627-1691) was the first to investigate acid characteristics, describing them as sour, caustic, and turning blue litmus red.
 In 1774, Lavoisier, a French chemist, discovered that some nonmetal oxides, when dissolved in water, create acids.
 As a result, he considered water to be a necessary component of an acid.

 What is dilute acid?